Enhancing Empathic Accuracy: Penalized Functional Alignment Method to Correct Temporal Misalignment in Real-time Emotional Perception: Introduction

-To allow a more flexible framework to account for diverse patterns of misalignments than simple time shifts, time series alignment methods aim to preserve data's geometric structure while enabling accurate statistical analysis.
-For example, distance time warping (DTW) is a classic approach that aligns time series by minimizing their $\mathbb{L}^2$ distance \citep{sakoe1978dynamic,berndt1994using}.
-However, DTW lacks metric properties and can distort data through the ``pinching effect'' \citep{srivastava2011registration,marron2015functional,zhao2020modeling}.
-While introducing roughness penalties can mitigate the pinching effect \citep{ramsay2005functional}, they may introduce asymmetry \citep{guo2022data}.
-Also, landmark-based methods align time series by matching key points like local maxima and minima \citep{kneip2000curve}.
-However, they are sensitive to noise and can lose information due to the discretization of functions using a limited number of landmarks \citep{wang1997alignment,marron2015functional}.
-Moreover, these landmark-based methods are not appropriate for our current EA studies, because there is no consensus on how many landmarks are present in these continuous ratings.
+To accommodate a wider range of misalignment patterns beyond simple time shifts, time series alignment methods aim to preserve key structural features in the data, such as peaks and valleys, ensuring more accurate analysis.
+One widely used technique is dynamic time warping (DTW), which aligns time series by stretching or compressing the time axis to match similar patterns \citep{sakoe1978dynamic,berndt1994using}.
+However, DTW can sometimes introduce distortions by forcing unnatural alignments between sequences \citep{srivastava2011registration,marron2015functional,zhao2020modeling}.
+To mitigate this, smoothness penalties have been proposed \citep{ramsay2005functional}.
+However, it may also lead to biased alignments \citep{guo2022data}.
+Alternatively, landmark-based methods align time series by identifying and matching distinctive features like peaks and valleys \citep{kneip2000curve}.
+While potentially effective, these methods are highly sensitive to noise and may lose important information due to the discretization of continuous functions into a limited set of landmarks \citep{wang1997alignment,marron2015functional}.
+Moreover, such approaches are ill-suited for real-time emotion rating data in EA studies, where there is no clear consensus on the number or the location of meaningful landmarks.